 Avoiding spoilers, but Kendrick’s mucky secret doesn’t work on the screen.
 It’s just plonked in a flashback, when it is way too lurid to pass unexplored or without greater payoff.

 THE FORGETTING TIME by Sharon Guskin

 Why is it scary?
-Noah, 4, is Haley Joel Osment.
+Noah, 4, is basically Haley Joel Osment.
 Booted from preschool for talking about guns and..Harry Potter, he hates water, and wants his ‘other mommy’.